-The Xcel program is also for gymnasts that compete in the compulsory Jr. Olympic levels and would like to compete in an optional program during their “off” season.
-Compulsory meets are often in the fall, and there are usually some Xcel meets are in the optional spring season.
+The Xcel program is also for gymnasts who compete in the compulsory Jr. Olympic levels and would like to compete in an optional program during their “off” season.
+Compulsory meets are often in the fall, and there are usually some Xcel meets that are in the optional spring season.

 There are some advantages and disadvantages of the Xcel Program.

 - Gymnasts get to have fun competing sooner.
 Gymnasts get to have fun competing with the Xcel program as soon as they join an Xcel team.
 They don’t have to wait to be invited to a JO team.